“William T. Vollmann is a monster, a monster of talent, ambition and accomplishment.”

 —Los Angeles Times

 Distinctive for his boundless ambition and extraordinary output—over twenty books to date, including the seven-volume, 3,352-page, Rising Up and Rising Down series—Vollmann fully inhabits two often polarized literary worlds.
-“One of the most unnerving aspects [of Vollmann’s work]….is his combination of journalistic immediacy with profound moral inquiry,” says the Chicago Tribune.
+“One of the most unnerving aspects [of Vollmann’s work]….is his combination of journalistic immediacy with profound moral inquiry,” says The Chicago Tribune.
 That duality has earned him comparisons to Thomas Pynchon.

 Running with the Afghan guerrilla muhajadin against Soviet invaders, smoking crack with street prostitutes, nearly freezing to death while alone for two weeks in the North Pole, losing two friends while escaping gunfire in a Bosnian war zone—Vollmann has done it all “with a disregard for personal danger that would shame Hunter S. Thompson, or Jack London, or Errol Flynn,” wrote Madison Smartt Bell in The New York Times Magazine.
 Though he denies any actual death wish, there is little Vollmann won’t try in the pursuit of authenticity.

 His literary awards include the 2005 National Book Award for Fiction for Europe Central, the PEN Center USA West Award for Fiction for the short story collection The Atlas, and the 1988 Whiting Award for his cyberpunk debut You Bright and Risen Angels: A Cartoon.
-Vollmann also won the 1989 Shiva Naipaul Memorial Award for an excerpt from Seven Dreams: A Book of North American Landscapes and was nominated for the National Book Critics Circle award for Rising Up and Rising Down and Imperial.
-His articles have appeared in The New Yorker, The New York Times Book Review, Esquire, Spin, Gear, Granta, Grand Street, and Outside Magazine.
+Vollmann also won the 1989 Shiva Naipaul Memorial Award for an excerpt from Seven Dreams: A Book of North American Landscapes and was nominated for the National Book Critics Circle Award for Rising Up and Rising Down and Imperial.
+His articles have appeared in The New Yorker, The New York Times Book Review, Esquire, Spin, Gear, Granta, Grand Street, and Outside.

-It would be enough—as it has for many writers—to give us a clear-eyed inside view of these harrowing, at times tawdry events, to capitalize on the shock value, to engage us in voyeurism.
+It would be enough—as it is for many writers—to give us a clear-eyed inside view of these harrowing, at times tawdry events; to capitalize on the shock value; to engage us in voyeurism.
 But Vollmann’s close and relentless study is driven by a sweeping philosophical and historical agenda.
 He tries to locate a “simple and practical moral calculus” for violence in the voluminous, 23-years-in-the-making Rising Up and Rising Down.
 In his seven-volume “symbolic history” of North America, Seven Dreams: A Book of North American Landscapes, he examines the repeated collisions between Native Americans and European colonizers.
 His most recent novel, The Dying Grass, is the latest installation in the series.

-In the words of the Chicago Tribune, “The Seven Dreams sequence promises to return us to the history of the North American continent in a form we’ve never seen before.
+In the words of The Chicago Tribune, “The Seven Dreams sequence promises to return us to the history of the North American continent in a form we’ve never seen before.
 It is likely to become one of the masterpieces of the century.”
 Other volumes in the series include The Ice Shirt (Volume 1), Fathers and Crows (Volume 2), The Rifles (Volume 6), and Argall: The True Story of Pocahontas and Captain John Smith (Volume 3).

 Born in Santa Monica, California in 1959, Vollmann attended Deep Springs College and Cornell University (summa cum laude), and did graduate work at the University of California at Berkeley.
 He lives in Sacramento, California.